EthanHolleman/site_dev/content/_index.md

 I am a Ph.D student in the Integrative Genetic and Genomics (IGG) graduate group of the University of California, Davis.
-Briefly, I am interested in studying the mechanisms of complex gene expression regulation using from both a computational and experimental perspectives.
+Briefly, I am interested in studying the mechanisms of complex gene expression regulation and all the methods / struggle therein required for making interesting biological insights.
 I am currently taking part in lab rotations and coursework.

 Before starting with IGG, I did work in Soybean genomics, X-ray crystallography,